Steller Sea Lion Facts

 - In point of fact, among the group known to researchers as pinnipeds, it ranks very near the top in terms of sheer physical seize.
 That’s true since only the walrus and 2 species of elephant seals grow to a larger size than this amazing animal.

 - The species bears the common name that it does in honor of the first person to officially recognize the species.
 That was the well respected German botanist and zoologist, Georg Wilhelm Steller.
 This fortuitous description occurred in the year 1741.

 - Quite sadly, and for reasons that remain undetermined, its numbers have decreased substantially in the past 30 years.
 This fact, most unfortunately, holds true throughout most of its range.
 Ongoing research continues to seek a reason, though.

 The magnificent Steller Sea Lion inhabits a moderately large portion of the globe.
 This remains the case, at least, when its range is compared to related species.
-This holds true partly due to the fact that it inhabits a decidedly northern territory range.
+That holds true partly due to the fact that it inhabits a decidedly northern territory range.

 More precisely, though, this awesome wonder of Nature inhabits an area that begins in the vicinity of the Sea of Okhotsk.
 This territory then roughly extends to an island off the coast of northern California, in the United States, in North America.

-However, sometimes individuals of this powerful predator prey on small species of seals.
+Sometimes, however, individuals of this powerful predator prey on small species of seals.
 Understandably, its own natural predators remain few, given its size.
 But, it does occasionally fall victim to certain larger types of shark, as well as the Orca.